oliverLo78/01-refactor/README.md

 Webpage that meets accessibility standards so that the site is optimized for search engines

-- More business company need website with acconsideration for people with disabilities so they can access website
+- More companies need websites that rank high in SEO
-- to make website more accessible to all people
+- To make a website that is more accessible to people that have disabilities
+- Learned to set up an HTML page that meets these high standards
 -
-- What did you learn?

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)